sebastiencabonbw/documentation-identity-analytics/documentation/controls-browser/controls-browser.md

 It also means that if you re-run or add a control on a timeslot, the discrepancies will not be updated accordingly.
 You **must launch a new timeslot** to update the indicators (the required metadata is included in the execution plan).

-> Warning
-> As the control browser depends on metadata calculated during the execution plan it is not compatible with timeslots that existed before the installation of `Controls Browser`.
+> [!warning] As the control browser depends on metadata calculated during the execution plan it is not compatible with timeslots that existed before the installation of `Controls Browser`.